Ankle

 Lateral ankle ligament assessment

-Physiotherapy for common ankle ligament injuries usually starts by calming pain and swelling, protecting the ankle where needed, and helping you regain comfortable walking.
+Physiotherapy for ankle ligament injuries usually starts by calming pain and swelling, protecting the ankle where needed, and helping you regain comfortable walking.
 Rehabilitation then progresses to mobility, calf and ankle strength, balance, landing control, and sport-specific loading.
-This staged approach matters because good rehab may reduce the risk of repeated sprains and chronic instability.

 Early stage focus

 Early rehabilitation usually focuses on settling pain and swelling, restoring safe weight-bearing, and regaining comfortable ankle movement.
-Advice on load modification, strapping, bracing, or walking support may also help during this phase.
+Advice on load, strapping, bracing, footwear, or walking support may also help during this phase.

 Progressive rehab focus

-As symptoms improve, rehabilitation shifts toward calf and ankle strength, balance, direction change control, landing mechanics, and graded return to running or sport.
-This progression is important because returning too early can increase the risk of repeated sprains.
+As symptoms improve, rehabilitation shifts toward calf and ankle strength, balance, direction-change control, landing mechanics, and graded return to running or sport.
+This matters because pain can settle before ankle control has fully recovered.

 Concussion return to sport balance test performed by athlete with physiotherapist assessment